-The co-management agreement for the Vulkathunha-Gammon Ranges National Park is between the minister (on behalf of the state) and the Adnyamathanha Traditional Lands Association (representing the traditional Aboriginal owners).
-The co-management arrangements were developed over an 18-month period.
-This was preceded by a long period, in excess of 30 years, where the Department and local park rangers developed working relationships with the traditional Adnyamathanha owners.
-The agreement was signed with the support of the local Adnyamathanha community.

-The co-management agreement recognizes "that the Adnyamathanha people and the State wish to make a significant contribution towards the reconciliation of Indigenous and non-Indigenous people" and that "the Adnyamathanha people have an acknowledged aspiration that the park be granted to them in freehold and continue to be managed as a national park."
+The comanagement agreement for the Vulkathunha-Gammon Ranges National Park is between the minister (on behalf of the state) and the Adnyamathanha Traditional Lands Association (representing the traditional Aboriginal owners).
+The comanagement arrangements were developed over an 18-month period.
+This was preceded by a long period, over 30 years, where the department and local park rangers developed working relationships with the traditional Adnyamathanha owners.
+The agreement was then signed, with the support of the local Adnyamathanha community.
+The comanagement agreement recognizes "that the Adnyamathanha people and the State wish to make a significant contribution towards the reconciliation of Indigenous and non-Indigenous people," and that "the Adnyamathanha people have an acknowledged aspiration that the park be granted to them in freehold and continue to be managed as a national park."